GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-86/index.md

 </figure>

-Before writing, Chrome will check if the user has granted write permission, if write permission hasn’t been granted, Chrome will prompt the user first.
+Before writing, Chrome will check if the user has granted write permission, if write permission hasn't been granted, Chrome will prompt the user first.

 Calling `showDirectoryPicker()` will open a directory, allowing you to get a list of files, or create new files in that directory.
 Perfect for things like IDEs, or media players that interact with lots of files.
 Of course, before you can write anything, the user must grant write permission.

-There’s a lot more to the API, so check out the
+There's a lot more to the API, so check out the
 [File System Access article][fs-article] on web.dev.

 ## Origin Trial: WebHID {: #web-hid }